incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/contribute.md

     tokenAmount uint64

     // amplifier is the amplifier of the pool.
 In the case of contributing to an existing pool, this value must match that of the existing pool.
-    // The detail of this param can be found at the Uniswap's White-paper (https://uniswap.org/whitepaper-v3.pdf). amplifier   uint
+    // The detail of this param can be found in Uniswap's White-paper (https://uniswap.org/whitepaper-v3.pdf). amplifier   uint

     metadataCommon.MetadataBase
 }
 ```

 Now, let's try to create a new pDEX pool using the SDK.
 ## Create a new pDEX Pool
 ### Prepare out inputs
 As usual, we need to specify our private key.